 You may have been able to construct a list of people who owned your building based upon property deeds, mortgage records, and so forth, but of course it doesn't neccessarily go that a building's owners actually lived there.
 There are a number of ways of working out who lived in your building.

-City directories, available on microfilm or digitally through the Fold3 database, will generally list the head of household, their occupation, and home and business addresses.
-They run from the late 18th century through the 1930s and are a pre-telephone telephone directory.
-Telephone directories began in the late 19th century and are located in the Microforms Reading Room, as are Address directories starting in 1929.
+City directories - available through NYPL Digital Collections, subscription databases like Ancestry and Fold3, and on microfilm in Room 119, here at the library - will generally list the head of household, their occupation, and home and business addresses.
+They run from the late 18th century through the 1930s and are a pre-telephone telephone directory: read more about city directories here.
+Telephone directories began in the late 19th century and are located in the Milstein Microform Reading Room, as are Address directories starting in 1929.
 Address directories, as the name suggests, are searchable by address and will indicate immediately who lived in your building — or rather, the head of household.
 If you want to discover the identity of the people who lived with the person listed in the directory, and everyone who lived at an address before 1929, you might consider looking at the US Federal and New York State censuses.

 Searching New York State and United States Federal Censuses by address will reveal the occupants of a (residential) building at the time the census was conducted.
 To do this, however, you will need to discover what Enumeration District the building was in at the time the census was conducted — this is known as the ED number, which changes from census to census.
 You can do this by referring to an ED number generator, available at a site called One-Step, or by consulting election maps and indexes, in print or on microfilm, in NYPL's Milstein Division.
-Censuses are available on microfilm or via subscription databases, which are currently accessible through Ancestry Library Edition and HeritageQuest.
-These databases are available free in the Milstein Division and the rest of The New York Public Library's research collections.
+Censuses are available free at FamilySearch, and through subscription databases like Ancestry Library Edition.
+For more information see this how-to guide:

 Obituaries, biographical details, and stories pertaining to a building's owners and occupants (and for that matter the building itself) may be found in old newspapers.
-The New York Public Library research collections provide free onsite access to numerous historical newspaper databases, including America's Historical Newspapers and ProQuest Historical Database.
+The New York Public Library provides free access to numerous historical newspaper databases, including America's Historical Newspapers and ProQuest Historical Database.
 Between them, these databases contain digitized copies of most major American newspapers.
 You can research lists and the avialability of all US newspapers, from 1690 to the present, at the Library of Congress website Chronicling America.
 Smaller New York area newspapers have been digitized at the website Fulton History.
-For Kings County researchers, the Brooklyn Public Library has digitized the Brooklyn Daily Eagle (1841-1902).
+For Kings County researchers, the Brooklyn Public Library has digitized the full run of the original Brooklyn Daily Eagle (1841-1955) over at Brooklyn Newsstand.
 Wikipedia has a useful list of (mostly free) digitized newspapers.
 Many newspapers are often not digitized, and may be found on microfilm or microfiche in The New York Public Library Microforms Reading Room.

 If the person you are researching did not get an obituary, you can construct a narrative of their life using other records, including the census, passenger lists, city directories, vital records (birth, marriage, and death records), and local histories.
 The census, for instance, will not only tell you who lived in your building, but often how old they were, where they were born, where their parents were born, whether they rented or owned their home, what they did for a living, what language they spoke, did they own a radio, when they bacame a citizen, and so on.
 You might also compare data from these records with local, social and oral histories, stories of a particular community, neighborhood, or individual that have already been written, to get a better idea of what it was like to be the person that once lived in your building.
 Katherine Greider's recent book, The Archaeology of Home: An Epic Set On a Thousand Square Feet of the Lower East Side (2010), is about the history of a building and the communities around it, and is a very good example of how the research we are discussing might be done.
 Tip: check the author's references for research resources and ideas.